EndemicMedia/claudecoder/docs/readme/index.md

 ## 🚀 Usage

-ClaudeCoder will automatically run on pull requests that have the "claudecoder" label.
+ClaudeCoderAction will automatically run on pull requests that have the "claudecoder" label.
 It will:

 1. Verify that the PR has the required label (default: "claudecoder")
 2. Analyze the repository content and the pull request description